The M-Arch Model: A New Concept of Nasal Tip Dynamics

 Rhinoplasty, Tripod Theory

-Author: Anil P Punjabi, DDS, MD
+Author: Anil P Punjabi, DDS, MDIntroduction

 Surgically manipulating the nasal tip to achieve predictable results is the most difficult feature of rhinoplasty.
 One who can control the nasal tip is said to be able to master rhinoplasty.
 Anderson first proposed the rhinoplasty tripod theory.
-A complete comprehension of the tripod theory and the dynamics of tip projection, support, and rotation allow categorization of the different factors that may need alteration to manipulate the nasal tip.
+A complete comprehension of the tripod theory and the dynamics of tip projection, support, and rotation allow categorization of the different factors that may need alteration to manipulate the nasal tip.Rhinoplasty is technically demanding, and tip surgery is an art form.
+It requires an in-depth knowledge of the complex three-dimensional anatomy of the nose, a complete understanding of its physiology, familiarity with the described techniques of nasal tip surgery, and a well-developed sense of aesthetics; all are essential in mastering rhinoplasty.

 The Tripod Theory

 The tripod concept of tip projection, support, and rotation described by Anderson provides an understanding of the dynamics of tip rhinoplasty.
 The anatomy of the two alar cartilages forms a functional tripod that provides tip support.
 The right and left lateral crura comprise two legs of the tripod, and two conjoined medial crura function as the third leg.
 Anatomically, the medial crura are shorter than the lateral crura.
-The medial crural foundation is supported by the attachments to the superior and inferior septum.
+The medial crural foundation is supported by the attachments to the superior and inferior septum.Incisions between the upper and lower lateral cartilages (ie, intercartilaginous incisions) and removal of the cephalic border of the lateral crura disrupts the interlocking relationship of the upper and lower lateral cartilages.
+The length, strength, and shape of each lateral crura produces a torque that pushes the lobular tip of the nose toward the upper lip and away from the peripheral aperture.

 http://emedicine.medscape.com/article/1292716-overview